 Jessica Vogl says

-You can do the first rise in the fridge overnight, and then continue the next day.
+I'd recommend doing the first rise in the fridge overnight, then shaping / baking in the morning.

 Jessica Vogl says